bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Now let's talk about the algo.
 Quick reminder to for loops - in every iteration, if some condition is satisfied then it executes the body and then increments some variable.
 It also has a internal variable called `labelset` - which contains the list of labels for this for loop.

 So, what happens when for loop executes the body?
 The body runs each statement one-by-one.
-If any of the statements return *abrupt completion*, then it skips the rest of the statements and returns the same completion record.
+If any of the statements return *abrupt completion*, then it skips the rest of the statements and returns the same abrupt completion.
 Else, it returns normal completion.
 Then for-loop looks at body's completion record and decides whether to continue with the rest of the iteration.

 * If completion record is `normal`, then continue as is.
 * If completion record is `throw`, then stop and return same record.
 * If completion record is `continue` and -
 	*  if its `[[Target]]` is empty or present in `labelset`, **then continue as is**
-	*  else, stop and return same continue record.
+	*  else, stop and return same completion record.
 * If completion record is `break` and -
 	*  if its `[[Target]]` is empty or present in `labelset`, **then stop  and return normal completion**
-	*  else, stop and return same record.
+	*  else, stop and return same completion record.

 So, if break has no label or has a label which marks this for loop, then it acts as a "handler" - and returns a normal completion record.
 If the label is not part of its `labelset`, then it returns the same `break` completion.
 This will again bubble up and get handled by one of its parent for loops (or switch-case).